marcoahv/fundamentals/docs/4 React/1 React 18.md

 export default Greet
 ```

-if you're new to arrow functions
-please pause the video and try to get a basic understanding of how they work
-as we will be using them a lot throughout the series
+- If you're new to arrow functions, please pause the video and try to get a basic understanding of how they work, as we will be using them a lot throughout the series.

-take a look at the browser and we still see hello vishwas
+- Take a look at the browser, and we still see "Hello Vishwas."

 ### **=>** Default export vs named export

-#### export default

-is what allows us to import the component with any name

-all right before we proceed i would like to highlight a point about exporting and importing components
+- Before we proceed, I would like to highlight a point about exporting and importing components.

-please note here that we are exporting greet component as a default export from
+- Please note here that we are exporting the `Greet` component as a default export from `Greet.js`.
-greet.js

 ```js
 const Greet = () => {